Legal

 Terms of Service

 These Terms of Service (“Terms”) form a binding agreement between you and Ada (“Ada,” “we,” “us”).
-By creating an account, redeeming an invite code, or otherwise using Ada (the “Service”), you accept these Terms.
+By creating an account, redeeming an invite code, or otherwise using Ada at tryada.app and associated apps (the “Service”), you accept these Terms.
 If you do not agree, do not use the Service.
+If you use the Service on behalf of an organization, you represent that you have authority to bind that organization.

 1. Eligibility & Account